-Guests spend most of their hours lazing beachside, but there are a ton of other fun attractions to help occupy their days.
+Guests spend most of their hours lazing on Key West's beaches, but there are a ton of other fun things to do in Key West to help occupy their days.
 Visiting the Ernest Hemingway Home and Museum is one of them.
 The famed author lived in Key West for over 10 years, crafting many of his most prized works.

 Duval Street offers weary travelers a well-needed respite from the sun.
 Air-conditioning rewards overheated folks who spend time in the eclectic shops, tasty restaurants, and cafés.
 This is also the spot to find live concerts and festivals, some of which are held in Mallory Square.

 A true gem on the Emerald Coast, Destin is one of the best places to fish.
 In fact, it's been dubbed by locals as "the world's luckiest fishing village."
 So, pack your rod and tackle, hop on a boat, and try your luck at reeling in a big one!

 When visitors aren't angling at sea, they spend time soaking up the rays on miles of soft, sandy beaches that hug the Gulf of Mexico.
 Golfing, shopping, and tucking into a good meal are other crowd pleasers.

 Among the top attractions in Destin are the Henderson Beach State Park, Destin Harbor Boardwalk, and Village of Baytowne Wharf.